 Anxiety isn’t necessarily a negative emotion.
 Small levels of anxiety help us react inappropriately to life events.
 Anxiety over future events may enable us to take needed precautionary measures and avoid distress.
 However, when anxiety is produced too often and in large amounts, life can become very unpleasant.
 For this reason, anxiety treatment programs at a mental health treatment center offer the possibility of dealing with this mental health disorder.
 To learn more, call us today at 269.280.4673.

-The Anxiety and Depression Association of America tells us that generalized anxiety disorder (GAD) is characterized by worrying about everyday things in an excessive, persistent and unrealistic manner.1 Even enduring through one day at a time can feel extremely overwhelming for anxiety sufferers.
-By fearing the worst with no discernibly legitimate reason for doing so, worrisome thoughts will eventually crowd out reality, and panic can set in.
+The National Institute of Health (NIMH) tells us that generalized anxiety disorder (GAD) is characterized by worrying about everyday things in an excessive, persistent and unrealistic manner.
+Unhealthy anxiety can feel extremely overwhelming and lead to restlessness, difficulty concentrating or making decisions, body tension and pains, irritability, and sleep problems.When anxiety has reached unhealthy levels, worrisome thoughts eventually crowd out reality, and panic can set in.

 These everyday worries can involve family, health, work, social interactions, and concerns about obtaining life’s necessities.
 While it would be a sign of poor mental health to never show any concern for these matters, those who suffer from anxiety often take concern to detrimental levels.

-But remember- anxiety disorder is a mental health condition, not a personality flaw.
-In fact, often one is able to tell that their anxiety level is higher than it ought to be for a given situation, but for reason of their anxiety condition, they are not able to calm it down.
+Anxiety disorders are mental health conditions, not personality flaws.
+In fact, one is often able to tell that their anxiety level is higher than it ought to be for a given situation, but their anxiety condition does not allow them to calm down effectively.